to the 225th Virtual Artifact Vault File - Nothing explains our

 agencies during the 20th century, the Marshals retained the broadest

 jurisdiction and authority.
-For over 200 years now, U.S. Marshals and
+For more than 200 years, U.S. Marshals and

 their Deputies have served as the instruments of civil authority